 Nicol HammondCITL Faculty Fellow (2020-21)

 Annapurna Devi Pandey

-Enrico Ramirez-Ruiz is a Professor and the Chair of Astronomy and Astrophysics.
-Since joining the UC Santa Cruz faculty in 2007, Ramirez-Ruiz has won a number of national awards for his research and teaching including the Chancellor’s Achievement Awards for Diversity, the Ron Ruby Award for Teaching Excellence, the National Science Foundation CAREER Award, the Radcliffe Fellowship at Harvard and the Edward A. Bouchet Award from American Physical Society.
-As a CITL Faculty Fellow, he plans to make use of research-based teaching methods in order to construct a general framework for solving physics problems in cooperative groups.
+Enrico Ramirez-Ruiz is a Professor of Astronomy and Astrophysics.
+Since joining the UC Santa Cruz faculty in 2007, Ramirez-Ruiz has won a number of awards for his teaching and mentoring including the Chancellor’s Achievement Awards for Diversity, the Ron Ruby Award for Teaching Excellence, the National Science Foundation CAREER Award, the Radcliffe Fellowship at Harvard, and the Edward A. Bouchet Award from the American Physical Society.
+As a CITL Senior Faculty Fellow in 2019-20, he plans to build a program aimed at supporting faculty of color at UC Santa Cruz.

 Marco Rolandi is Chair and Associate Professor in the Electrical Engineering Department where he teaches “Bioelectronics” and “Tomorrow’s professors, engineers, and entrepreneurs.”
 His teaching interests include professional development for engineers such as oral and written communication, leadership, and working in teams.
 He has researched visual communication design in science and engineering as part of an NSF funded project.
 He has published on the subject in Nature Nanotechnology, Advanced Materials, and the Information Design Journal